 For this reason you should be looking towards over-ear or on-ear reference grade headphones for increased comfort.
 I'll give some suggestions in the next sections.

 Active Noise Canceling (ANC) headphones are closed back and use a power source to eliminate nearly all background noise.
 As a result they are more expensive.
-Best in class here is Bose QC35 ($350), but Audio Technica also is a contender with the lower priced ANC9 ($200).
+Best in class here is Bose QC35 and Sony WH1000X3 (~$350), but Audio Technica also is a contender with the lower priced ANC9 ($200).

 Closed Back headphones passively block out sound through sound dampening materials in the earcups.
-Look into the Sony MDR 7506 ($80) or Sennheiser HD280 Pro ($80) as starting points on cost.
+Look into the Sony MDR 7506 ($80) or Sennheiser HD280 Pro ($99) as starting points on cost, but our favorite is the Beyerdynamic DT770 ($150).

 Open Back headphones generally give the best sound quality and allow you to hear what's going on around you.
 Be warned, however, open back headphones leak sound, which means someone sitting next to you will hear what you're hearing as well.
-Entry level options include the Philips SHP9500 ($70) and Sennheiser HD558 ($80).
+Entry level options include the Audotechnica AD500x (~$70), and Sennheiser HD559 ($100), while more expensive model favorites include the Beyerdynamic DT990 ($150), AKG7xx ($200), and the Sennheiser HD 650 or 6xx ($320 and $200 respectively).

 Real headphones are an investment not only in your health, but can take their place in many facets of your life.
 If you enjoy listening to music (and who doesn't?) but have never owned a real audiophile grade headphone you're in for a treat.
 You'll probably hear new melodies and harmonies in songs you've heard for years.

 The reality is audiophile grade headphones are not that expensive.
-The above mentioned Philips SHP9500 can be purchased for $50 USD on sale and will stand toe to toe with headphones costing 5 times that much.
+The above mentioned MDR 7506 can be purchased for $80 USD on sale and will stand toe to toe with headphones costing 4 times that much.

 Done with work?
 Just pop the ModMic off with a flick of your wrist and enjoy your renewed love of music anywhere!